dweng0/solid-peerjs/README.md

 `error`: A property that contains the error message if any error occurs during the connection process.

-`isConnected`: A property that indicates whether the peer is currently connected to another peer.

 `peerReady`: A property that indicates whether the peer is ready to connect to another peer.

 `hostReady`: A property that indicates whether the peer is ready to act as a host and receive incoming connections.